 Recent Articles Nearby

 Those who are interested in upgrading their computer skills or brushing up on job searching techniques are invited to try out one of the free courses offered at Project Self-Sufficiency.
-During June, classes in Microsoft Word, Microsoft Excel and QuickBooks will be held, as well as a course about computer skills and internet safety for senior citizens.
-A special Men’s Lab is ...
+During August, classes about QuickBooks accounting software and Microsoft Word, Excel, PowerPoint and Outlook courses will be held, as well as sessions about computer skills and internet safety for senior ...

 Senator Steven Oroho and Assemblyman Parker Space (both R-Sussex, Warren, Morris) welcomed the release of information by the New Jersey Department of Education on a new application process to help restore funding to school districts that lost state aid in the recently enacted state budget.